Alan Fitzgerald

-Francis Alan Fitzgerald (born July 16, 1949) is an American musician.
+Francis Alan "Fitz" Fitzgerald (born July 16, 1949) is an American rock musician.
 A multi-instrumentalist, he is best known as the second bassist of Montrose and as keyboardist for Night Ranger.
 He has also performed with Gamma, and former Montrose bandmate Sammy Hagar.
 Fitzgerald also worked as an offstage keyboard player with Van Halen, during their concerts from 1991 until 2004, 2007, 2012.